-We’ve tried not to use legal jargon in this guide.
+We’ve tried not to use lots of legal terms in this guide.
 However, you are likely to come across it in the course of dealing with your divorce.
 Here is our quick guide to what it all means.

-Acknowledgement of Service form - this is the form the person who does not start the divorce/ dissolution proceedings uses to confirm that they have received the petition and to tell their ex-partner whether they’re going to object to it or not.
+Acknowledgement of Service form (Form D10) - this is the form the person who does not start the divorce/ dissolution proceedings uses to confirm that they have received the petition and to tell their ex-partner whether they’re going to object to it or not.
 If you reply to the divorce application online, there is no form as such - just questions to answer about the divorce application.

-Applicant - the name given to the person who starts proceedings asking the court to decide about financial or children arrangements.
+Applicant – the name given to the person who starts proceedings to end a marriage or civil partnership.

-Application for a decree nisi/conditional order - this is the form the person who is asking for the divorce/dissolution uses to ask for a conditional order.
+Application for a conditional order (Form D84) - this is the form the person who is asking for the divorce/dissolution uses to ask for a conditional order.
 If you apply online you just answer various questions and the answers make up your application to the court.